Nonparametric Distributed Learning Architecture for Big Data: Algorithm and Applications: Introduction

 {\it The Variety Problem}.
-Another challenge is how to tackle the mixed data problem (Parzen and Mukhopadhyay, 2013) - one of the biggest unsolved problems of data science.
-The Expedia dataset contains variables of different types (e.g. continuous, categorical, discrete, etc.).
-The traditional statistical modeling approach develops tools that are specific for each data type.
-A few examples of traditional statistical measures for $(Y;X)$ data include: (1) Pearson's $\phi$-coefficient: $Y$ and $X$ both binary, (2) Wilcoxon Statistic: $Y$ binary and $X$ continuous, (3) Kruskal-Wallis Statistic: $Y$ discrete multinomial and $X$ continuous, and many more.
-Computational implementation of traditional statistical algorithms for heterogeneous large datasets (like the Expedia search data) thus become dauntingly complex as they require the data-type information for each pair from the user to calculate the proper statistic.
-To streamline this whole process we need to develop unified computing algorithms with automatic data-driven adjustments that yield appropriate statistical measures without demanding the data type information from the user.
-We call this new computing culture United Statistical Algorithms (Parzen and Mukhopadhyay, 2013).
-To achieve this goal we design a customized discrete orthonormal polynomial-based transformation, the LP-Transformation, (Mukhopadhyay and Parzen, 2014) for any arbitrary random variable $X$, which can be viewed as a nonparametric data-adaptive generalization of Norbert Wiener's Hermite polynomial chaos-type representation (Wiener, 1938).
-This easy-to-implement LP-transformation based approach allows us to simultaneously extend and integrate classical and modern statistical methods for nonparametric feature selection, thus providing the foundation to build \textit{increasingly automatic algorithms} for large complex datasets.
-1em
+Another challenge is in developing a standard algorithm that can work across different data types, known as the mixed data problem \cite{ParzenMukhopadhyay2013LPM}.
+The Expedia dataset contains variables of different types (e.g. continuous, categorical, discrete, etc.), and each requires a different statistical method for inference.
+A few examples of traditional statistical measures for $(Y;X)$ data include: (1) Pearson's $\phi$-coefficient: $Y$ and $X$ both binary, (2) Wilcoxon statistic: $Y$ binary and $X$ continuous, (3) Kruskal-Wallis statistic: $Y$ discrete multinomial and $X$ continuous, and many more.
+Computational implementation of traditional statistical algorithms for large, mixed data thus become dauntingly complex as they require data type information to calculate the proper statistic.
+To streamline this process, we need to develop unified computing algorithms that yield appropriate statistical measures without demanding data type information from the user.
+To achieve this goal, we design a customized, discrete, orthonormal, polynomial-based transformation, the LP-Transformation \cite{MukhopadhyayParzen2014,Deep17LPMode}, suitable for arbitrary random variable $X$.
+This transformation can be viewed as a nonparametric, data-adaptive generalization of Norbert Wiener's Hermite polynomial chaos-type representation \cite{Weiner1938}.
+This easy-to-implement LP-transformation based approach allows us to extend and integrate classical and modern statistical methods for nonparametric feature selection, thus providing the foundation to build automatic algorithms for large, complex datasets.